michelle-gilbert/Acolyte-Coordinator/README.md

 Included in this repository
 - original report from PCO which lead to more questions than answers
--     (report format MGilbert - Acolyte and Coffee Bar future schedule with login info)
+-- (report format PlanningCenterOnline - Acolyte and Coffee Bar future schedule)
 - sample ad hoc report that I created to provide more details on the confirmand's use of PCO
--     (report format PlanningCenterOnline - Acolyte and Coffee Bar future schedule)
+-  (report format MGilbert - Acolyte and Coffee Bar future schedule with login info)